Author: Eric Vissers, Process technologist at Feed Design Lab.

 That’s my profession!

-For any questions on this topic, or help, please contact Feed Design Lab in The Netherlands.
+For any questions on this article, please contact Feed Design Lab in The Netherlands.